IreneG5/spss_online/README.md

 - If a case is still open when the license expires and the user does not have any other active license, the user won't be able to update the ticket, instead there is a message at the top of the page advising the user to contact easySPSS if that is the case to finish the resolution of the case.
 Staff members will be able to edit/close the ticket for them.
-- Staff members can add comments to any customer case, but can't open cases from the app as, the form automatically takes the logged user as the owner of the ticket.
-Staff members can create tickets from the admin panel as it is possible to select the author from there.
+- Staff members can add comments to any customer case, but can't open cases from the app as the form automatically takes the logged user as the owner of the ticket.
+Staff members can create tickets from the admin panel as it is possible to select the owner (user) of the ticket from there.
+As in the admin panel is not possible to show together tickets and comments, staff users will need to create a ticket first and then a comment associated to that ticket.
+If no comment is created the ticket will not be shown in the front end.

 #### contact